Tuesday, October 22, 2024

 About Plumerai

 Plumerai is a pioneering leader in embedded AI solutions, specializing in highly accurate and efficient Tiny AI for smart devices.
 As the market leader in licensable Tiny AI for smart home cameras, Plumerai powers millions of devices worldwide and is rapidly expanding into video conferencing, smart retail, security, and IoT sectors.
 Their comprehensive AI suite includes People Detection, Vehicle detection, Animal detection, Familiar Face Identification, and Multi-Cam Person Tacking, all designed to run locally on nearly any camera chip.
-Headquartered in London and Amsterdam and backed by Tony Fadell, Principal at Build Collective, Dr. Hermann Hauser, Founder of Arm, and LocalGlobe.
+Headquartered in London and Amsterdam and backed by Tony Fadell, Principal at Build Collective, Dr. Hermann Hauser KBE, Founder of Arm, and LocalGlobe.
 Plumerai enables developers to add sophisticated AI capabilities to embedded devices, revolutionizing smart technology while prioritizing efficiency and user privacy.

 About Build Collective